YCL92/FastNeuralStyle/README.md

 2. Open "config.ipynb" in Jupyter Notebook and change the settings according to your hardware configuration, note that the ratio of w_content and w_style should be chosen carefully.
 3. Open "train.ipynb" in Jupyter Notebook and click "Cell - Run all" to start training.
 4. During training you can view the output from Visdom, the traning results (.pth) will be saved in "saves".
-5. After traning, and use "test.ipynb" to run the trained network.
+5. After training, use "test.ipynb" to run the trained network.

 | ![style 1](./style_1.jpg) | ![style 2](./style_2.jpg) | ![style 3](./style_3.jpg) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |